Harshit-Awasthi-05/Jan-Awaaz-AI/README.md

 1.  **Collect** citizen grievances through a mobile-first web application and WhatsApp Business integration.
-2.  **Authenticate** citizens natively using Firebase Phone Authentication without requiring email accounts or passwords.
+2.  **Authenticate** citizens natively using 2Factor.in OTP verification without requiring email accounts or passwords.
 3.  **Analyze** text and images with Gemini 2.5 Flash to extract category, severity, summary, and actionable insight.